nicolaspfernandes/project1/README.md

 #### Tests

-Run the command below to see all test cases running:
+Run one of the commands below to see all test cases running:
 ```sh
 $ yarn test
 ```